2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Invasive lobular carcinoma (ILC) is a type of invasive breast cancer that originates in the milk-producing glands of the breast called lobules and accounts for 10 to 15 percent of diagnoses.
-The key difference between ILC and invasive ductal cancer (IDC), is that ILC does not express E-cadherin, a protein that is present on the surface of cells and mediates attachment to other tumor cells.
+The key difference between ILC and invasive ductal cancer (IDC), is the loss of E-cadherin, a protein that is present on the surface of cells and mediates attachment to other cells.
 How this molecular hallmark of ILC drives disease function is still an open research question.

 Progress Thus Far

-The team has developed a fascinating new laboratory model that attempts to overexpress E-cadherin in ILC in an attempt to “switch” an ILC tumor into an IDC tumor.
+The team has developed an innovative new laboratory model in an attempt to “switch” an ILC tumor into an IDC tumor by restoring expression.
 In doing so, the team aims to identify characteristics in ILC that are driven by changes other than E-cadherin levels.
-Preliminary results indicate that overexpression of E-cadherin in ILC alone is not sufficient to “switch” subtype, implying that the precursor cells for IDC and ILC may be different.
+Preliminary results indicate that overexpression of E-cadherin in ILC alone is not sufficient to “switch” subtype, implying there may be additional factors that drive biological and clinical differences between the two.
+Further, they have also discovered key non-genetic changes that are different between ILC and IDC.

 What’s next